radcamp/radcamp.github.io/NYC2020/PCA_API.md

 ## A note on Jupyter/IPython
-[Jupyter notebooks](http://jupyter.org/) are primarily a way to generate reproducible scientific analysis workflows in python. ipyrad analysis tools are best run inside Jupyter notebooks, as the analysis can be monitored and tweaked and provides a self-documenting workflow.
+[Jupyter notebooks](http://jupyter.org/) are primarily a way to generate reproducible scientific analysis workflows in python, R or Julia. ipyrad analysis tools are best run inside Jupyter notebooks, as the analysis can be monitored and tweaked and provides a self-documenting workflow.